Apeiron-Comp/wadhkur-rabak-privacy/privacy-policy.md

 ## Collection of Routine Information

 This app track basic information about their users.
 This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
-None of this information can personally identify specific users to this app.
+None of this information can personally identify specific user to this app.
 The information is tracked for routine administration and maintenance purposes.

 ## Cookies